- Wealth PMS (50L+)

 Making decisions is a critical life meta-skill.
 One where even minor improvements can offer compounding impact over time.
-This post is a summary of some of the best practical insights from reading some of the best books on decision-making.
+This post summarises some of the best practical insights from reading some of the best books on decision-making.

 Van Halen was one of the most successful rock bands of the early 1980s.
-They were the quintessential rock band at a time when being a rock band meant big hair, cocaine, and groupies.
+They were the quintessential rock band when being a rock band meant big hair, cocaine, and groupies.

 They were also notorious for their concert riders.
 A “rider” is a set of demands that the concert hosting venue is expected to fulfil as part of the legal obligation for the band to perform.

-Riders can include specific technical requirements for a band’s performance, like a specific piano model, hospitality riders specifying brand of alcohol to be made available backstage, to more, umm… unconventional requirements.
-Queen, the band, once required a mud-wrestling ring to be setup (with wrestlers) outside their dressing room for use after a performance.
+Riders can include specific technical requirements for a band’s performance, like a specific piano model, hospitality riders specifying the alcohol brand to be made available backstage, to more, umm… unconventional requirements.
+Queen, the band, once required a mud-wrestling ring to be set up (with wrestlers) outside their dressing room for use after a performance.